-3.3.1 Student Performance Report
+3.3.2 Student Performance Report

-This report is given 4 weeks before the schedule of the final examination to update parents of their children's performance in class.
+This report is done in the middle of each trimester to update parents of their children's performance in class.
 A specific schedule is set by the school where parents can meet with the homeroom advisers and subject teachers to discuss their children's academic and behavioral progress.
+This will ensure that corresponding followup will be made at home to support the student's development in school.